Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Especially in America, Anglo-American philosophy should not be relevant to real life.
 Because if it were, it wouldn’t be philosophy.
 A lot of senior philosophers believe that.
-There was a time when they were enjoying status within the university community, and maybe broadly speaking, like you get a crypt key type – like a Princeton philosopher of language, for instance, who is very famous within the small world of philosophy, but no one outside that knows him and doesn’t really give a damn.
+There was a time when they were enjoying status within the university community, and maybe broadly speaking, like you get a Kripke type – like a Princeton philosopher of language, for instance, who is very famous within the small world of philosophy, but no one outside that knows him and doesn’t really give a damn.
 And so, if your community shrinks, then you want status within that little community.
 But don’t be wondering why you’re not getting rewarded more by the outside community if you’re shafting them.

 I was recently in North America.
 I was there for two months in the West.
-One thing I discovered was that when I dress the way I dressed in Thailand, ironically, which is still a developing country with my Hermes bracelet wearing with my Tom Ford suit, and I have these Chrome Hearts, a ring and a necklace.
+One thing I discovered was that when I dress the way I dressed in Thailand, ironically, which is still a developing country with my Hermes bracelet wearing that became a thing with my Tom Ford suit, and I have these Chrome Hearts, a ring and a necklace.
 That actually attracted the wrong type of person on the street.

-I’d walk around time in Converse, and just plain blue jeans, and a plain T-shirt, and then I wouldn’t get bothered.
+I’d walk around town in Converse, and just plain blue jeans, and a plain T-shirt, and then I wouldn’t get bothered.
 That was a weird thing, because when do you want to make it look like you have less status than you actually do?
 That’s an interesting question.
 When is it that you have so much status that you want to have lower status?

-A celebrity, like you were mentioning, Henry, like an actor who wants to blend in and go watch a movie in an actual theater with the public would have to go in camoflague, with the hoodie and the whole thing, dressed done a lot.
+A celebrity, like you were mentioning, Henry, like an actor who wants to blend in and go watch a movie in an actual theater with the public would have to go in camouflage, with the hoodie and the whole thing, dressed down a lot.
 You see this in the paparazzi.
 They’re trying to avoid the paparazzi and sneak off to Starbucks and order a drink.
 They have to blend in.

 I think it’s not that difficult for us to imagine how fame would be unpleasant to live with.
 Anyways, it’s a nice wake-up call to realizing when you have real status, often, you want to fake low status in order to weed out certain people.
 You don’t want to attract certain people, gold diggers, or people who are going to try to take advantage of you.
 The people who stick around are there for you really, for you as a person.
-So you look for people you can actually trust, to come to your initial point about trust and reciprocity.
+So you look for people you can actually trust, so let me come back to your initial about trust and reciprocity.

 Henry Chong: Not just that.
 A lot of people – you know the people who are truly high status because you can walk into a black-tie event wearing jeans and a hoodie like Mark Zuckerberg.
-If you can go meet the president wearing your iconic black T-shirt blue jeans outfit, ironically, you’re displaying the highest of status when you say, “I can afford to take myself out of the game altogether.”
+If you can go meet the president wearing your iconic black T-shirt blue jeans outfit, ironically, that’s you displaying the highest of status when you say, “I can afford to take myself out of the game altogether.”

 Maybe just one last story to end on that I think is just interesting is this old story about, once upon a time, there was this Mexican fisherman.
 He’s lying on the beach, and he’s playing his guitar.
 He’s sitting in his hammock by the ocean, and this young, newly minted Harvard MBA student comes over and says, “Hey, let me teach you about how to be successful.”
 A lot of people have probably heard of this story.